• Skip to primary navigation

 Ingredients

-• 2 cups unsweetened coconut milk (from a carton, not canned)
+• 2 cups unsweetened coconut milk (I used a carton of coconut milk from the refrigerated section, not a can.)

 • 1 ½ tbsp raw apple cider vinegar